 On August 28, 2019, a complaint was filed in the Superior Court of California, County of Los Angeles, West Judicial District, Santa Monica Courthouse, Unlimited Civil Division by Jeffrey Lion and by Daniel Vallera, as individuals.
-The complaint was filed against GT Biopharma, Inc. and its subsidiary Oxis Biotech, Inc. The Plaintiffs allege breach of a license agreement between the Plaintiffs and the Company entered into on or about September 3, 2015.
+The complaint was filed against GT Biopharma, Inc. and its subsidiary OXIS Biotech, Inc. The Plaintiffs allege breach of a license agreement between the Plaintiffs and the Company entered into on or about September 3, 2015.
 The Company filed an answer to the complaint denying many allegations and asserting affirmative defenses.
 The Company reached a settlement of the case and paid on March 4, 2022, \$425,000 in full and final settlement of the claims.
-This amount was fully accrued at December 31, 2021 and paid on March 4, 2022.